 Few places have been as significant for modern European history as Normandy, in France’s north.

-If you have an interest in history or just wish to appreciate the horrors of World War II, then a Normandy day trip from Paris is a must.
+If you have an interest in history or want to confront the horrors of World War II, then a Normandy day trip from Paris is a must.

 Most famously, Normandy was the site of the D-Day Landings.
 These battles saw extremely heavy casualties for the Allied forces, but are credited as a tipping point in the war.